TI Effortless Endurance Swimming Workshop - London - 29 May 2021.

 In the UK he qualified as an ASA and BTF coach before discovering Total immersion and becoming a level 2 TI Coach.
 Ant has a passion for open water swimming.
 He is also is a certified level 2 STA open water swimming coach.

-No bookings can be cancelled less than four weeks before this event but can be transferred to future workshops but only if the place can be filled by somebody else.
+No cancellations less than four before this event but can be transferred to future workshops but only if the place can be filled by somebody else.